MoyasiGinko/E-commerce-project/DOC.md

 - Establish a process for updating and improving the recommendation algorithm.
 - Monitor user feedback and adjust the algorithm accordingly.

+#### 1. Health Status Monitoring

+- Admins can view the real-time health status of each microservice.
+- Develop a centralized service or API to aggregate and display health data.
+- Utilize WebSocket or a similar technology for real-time updates.

 ### Performance Considerations